|Battle of Oudenaarde|

 3.4 The French left wing stays put

 At 5:00 PM Vendome then ordered/advised Burgundy to let the left wing of the French army attack along the Gent road, that the allies had only covered with the 28 squadrons led by Natzmer and Rantzau.
 Now luck was on the allied side because Burgundy still believed there was a swamp in the area, and therefore choose not to do so, sending an ADC to inform Vendome.
 Vendome knew there was no swamp in the area, but the ADC was killed en route to him, and so Vendome was not informed that his order would not be carried out.

 The momentum was however still with the French as the French right wing moved in, shortly followed by Argyll on the allied side.
 The French infantry did well by crossing the Diepenbeek and capturing Schaerken at 17:30.
 This was however as far as they got in the south.
 After a heavy engagement with Lottum at about 17:45 they had to leave Schaerken and retreated across the Diepenbeek at 18:00.

-To the north they were however more succesful, taking Groenewoud and Herlegem at 18:15.
-Marlborough reacted by sending Lottum north to support Eugen, who had taken command of the right flank, and replacing Lottum's troops with 18 freshly arrived batallions of Hessians and Hannoverians.
+To the north they were however more successful, taking Groenewoud and Herlegem at 18:15.
+Marlborough reacted by sending Lottum north to support Eugen, who had taken command of the right flank, and replacing Lottum's troops with 18 freshly arrived battalions of Hessians and Hannoverians.
 Lottum's arrival stopped Vendome's attack, and would lead to the reconquest of Groenewoud and Herlegem.
-At 19:00 the English cavalry of 17 Sqdrs was also sent north, but still the pressure on Eugen was unbearable.
-The 20 sqdrs. of Prussian Gendarmes then made a legendary attack, which cost them a lot of casualties, but stabilised the situation.
+At 19:00 the English cavalry of 17 squadrons was also sent north, but still the pressure on Eugen was unbearable.
+The 20 squadrons of Prussian Gendarmes then made a legendary attack, which cost them a lot of casualties, but stabilised the situation.

 - Battle of Oudenaarde till dusk